Best homeowners insurance in Michigan in 2022

-Over 71% of Michigan residents own homes that they live in, which means that homeowners insurance is a common need in the Great Lakes State.
-The best home insurance companies in Michigan include Allstate, Farmers, The Hanover, State Farm and USAA.
-The average cost of homeowners insurance in Michigan is $1,120 per year, or about $93 per month, for $250,000 in dwelling coverage, according to Bankrate’s 2021 study of quoted annual premiums.
+Over 71% of homes in Michigan are owner-occupied, which means that homeowners insurance is a common need in the Great Lakes State.
+The average cost of homeowners insurance in Michigan is $1,288 per year, or about $107 per month, for $250,000 in dwelling coverage, according to Bankrate’s 2022 study of quoted annual premiums.
+According to our research, the best home insurance companies in Michigan include USAA, State Farm, Allstate, Farmers and The Hanover.

-Finding the best homeowners insurance in Michigan for your needs can help protect your finances in the event of damage to your home.
-But with such an active insurance market, how do you compare Michigan homeowners insurance companies?
-Bankrate’s insurance experts can help you decide how to choose the carrier that is right for you.
+Finding the best homeowners insurance in Michigan for your needs can provide you and your family with financial peace of mind in the event of a covered loss to your home.
+But with such a competitive insurance market, how do you compare Michigan homeowners insurance companies?
+Consider these factors about homeowners insurance in Michigan to help you choose the carrier that is right for you.

-If you are looking for the best Michigan homeowners insurance, there are a number of factors you might take into consideration.
-Our insurance editorial team partnered with Quadrant Information Services to obtain up-to-date premium information for the largest companies in the state by market share.
-After analyzing the premiums, we reviewed each company’s coverage offerings, discounts, policy features and J.D.
-Power customer satisfaction scores.
+If you are looking for the best Michigan homeowners insurance, there are a number of factors you might want to take into consideration.
+Bankrate’s insurance editorial team partnered with Quadrant Information Services to obtain up-to-date premium information for the largest companies in the state by market share.
+After analyzing the premiums, we reviewed each company’s coverage offerings, discounts, policy features, J.D.
+Power customer satisfaction scores and AM Best financial strength ratings.
+We compiled all these aspects into a proprietary Bankrate Score on a scale of 0 to 5.0.
+The higher a company’s score, the more highly that company ranked in the scoring categories.

 Understanding and comparing these aspects of each homeowners insurance company could help you identify if that company is a good fit for your needs.
 These considerations can also demonstrate where each company excels and where it might lag behind competitors.